TasteTaste/recipes/sauces-dips-spreads-dressings/creamy-joe.md

 9. Adjust heat level with arbol oil, with caution
 10. Chill in refrigerator to allow flavors to marry.
 12-24 hours works best.
 The dip will get significantly hotter after 24 hours, and gradually hotter over the next few days.

-Dip will keep for about 2 weeks
+Dip will keep for a few weeks